biztek/pmp-simple-date-input/README.md

 ### Validation

-If the `auto-validate` attribute is set, element validates the input whether it is valid date of pattern MM/DD/YYYY  and DOB falls within 18years from now and update the label styling when the input value changes.
+If the `auto-validate` attribute is set, element validates the input whether it is valid date of given pattern  and update the label styling when the input value changes.